Why Everyone Should be Able to Pony Their Horse

 Gloves – Rope burn is a thing and it’s not pleasant.
 This is what we use – https://amzn.to/30bT35F

-Once the three of you (your riding horse, the horse to be ponied, and yourself) are ready to head out you’ll be tempted to use your saddle horn.
+Once the three of you (your riding horse, the horse to be ponied, and yourself) have learned How to Pony a Horse Safely and you’re ready to head out you’ll be tempted to use your saddle horn.
 Don’t.
 Use the horn to hold lunch not tie off your lead rope.
 Should a ride become eventful while ponying you want to instantly release all connections to the pony horse.
 It’s much better to dismount and pick up the lead than to be dragged off the side of a mountain because you were hard tied to an animal that lost its footing.

 Successfully ponying is dependent upon the response and respect you develop on the ground.
 If your horse handles well and is responsive on the halter rope on the ground, that training will come through when you pony him.
 Take the time to develop those skills.

 For more information on trail riding and camping with horses visit www.TrailMeister.com